liamca/sharepoint-indexing-azure-cognitive-search/README.md

 ]
 ```

+## Known limitations
+Currently this approach does not allow the following:
+- <b>Folder or File Filters</b>: This approach does not currently implement the ability to limit indexing to specific documents or folders within a SharePoint site.
+In the future, we will look into adding support for SharePoint embedded which does offer this level of access granularity.

 ## Requirements

 - <b>SharePoint Online Site</b>: For the Microsoft Graph REST API to be able to access your content, you will need to provide access to this REST API which will included granting [admin consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/console-app-quickstart?pivots=devlang-python).
 Optionally, if you are a Microsoft Partner or Microsoft Employee, you can also create a demo SharePoint online site from [https://cdx.transform.microsoft.com/](https://cdx.transform.microsoft.com/).
 To become part of the Microsoft Partner Program, please [visit here](https://partner.microsoft.com/dashboard/account/v3/enrollment/introduction/partnership).